 - Chuck Miller – Chuck Miller has been practicing yoga earnestly since 1971 and finally learned Ashtanga Yoga from Sri K. Pattabhi Jois in 1980.
 Chuck and his wife, Maty Ezraty run “Chuck and Maty Yoga” in Honokaa, HI.
 Maty Ezraty was one of the original founders of Yoga Works and also studied with Patabhi Jois.

-- Kino McGregor – Kino MacGregor is one of a select group of people to receive the Certification to teach Ashtanga Yoga by its founder Sri K. Pattabhi Jois in Mysore, India.
-Kino is the youngest woman to hold this title.
+- Kino McGregor – Kino MacGregor is one of a select group of people to receive the Certification to teach Ashtanga Yoga at a very young age by its founder Sri K. Pattabhi Jois in Mysore, India.
+Kino is the youngest woman to hold this distinction.
 There are some great videos of Kino’s practice on YouTube.
 Kino owns and operates the Miami Life Center in Miami, Florida where you can study with Kino.